 I punch Max in the arm.
 “They’re coming!”

 “I can see, mom.”

-It’s this point at which Davey spots Max and I. He jumps out of the parade to grace me with a bear hug and a second set of shiny beads.
-Then, like a flash, he’s back in and the whole AIDS Project group stops in front of us.
+It’s this point at which Davey spots Max and me.
+He jumps out of the parade to grace me with a bear hug and a second set of shiny beads.
+Then, like a flash, he’s back in, and the whole AIDS Project group stops in front of us.
 Volunteers from the Org run to the edges of the crowd with buckets for donations and to hand out condoms, little red ribbons and more Mardi Gras beads.
-The music blaring from the flatbed which precedes them is obscenely danceable and those who aren’t working the crowd put on their own impromptu dance show.
+The music blaring from the flatbed that precedes them is obscenely danceable, and those who aren’t working the crowd put on their own impromptu dance show.
 Right in the middle of them are Alice, Samir and Davey having a grand old time.

-When the procession starts up again, I leave Max and June at the corner, moving through the throng, to keep pace with Alice.
-I don’t want to miss out on the grand finale which is always the Radical Fairies, but it is so rare these days to see her this happy that I want to capture every second of it.
+When the procession starts up again, I leave Max and June at the corner, moving through the throng to keep pace with Alice.
+I don’t want to miss out on the grand finale—the Radical Faeries—but it is so rare these days to see her this happy that I want to capture every second of it.

 “Whoa!”
 He grabs me by the shoulders and steps back.
 “Jules!”

 With his ginger beard and wide smile, he shines there in the midst of the crowd.
 I hug him fiercely as a blast of music announces the arrival of The AIDS Project’s group.
 Jesús turns to see them, and I tug on his sleeve.